 - Datamine is one of the tougher ones since subsequent rounds will require your team to split up.
 There are Incendiors (Void) and Colossi (Arc) here.

-As has been the case in previous weeks, the main bosses are also pushovers.
-Even if you’re doing the Legend Sundial, bosses won’t be that challenging.
-Just make sure that you’re playing more defensively and not taking too many risks since Extinguish is a modifier.
+As has been the case in previous weeks, the Legend Sundial’s main bosses are also pushovers.
+Just make sure that you’re not taking too many risks since Extinguish is a modifier.

 Legend Sundial rewards